dmcote-1991/tic-tac-toe/README.md

 # Tic-Tac-Toe Game Implementations

-This repository contains implementations of the classic Tic-Tac-Toe game in multiple programming languages: JavaScript, C#, Java, PHP, and Python.
+This repository contains implementations of the classic Tic-Tac-Toe game in multiple programming languages: JavaScript, C#, Java, PHP, Python, and Ruby.
 Each implementation demonstrates the use of the respective language’s features and practices.

 ## Table of Contents